The observed mass distribution of Galactic black hole LMXBs is biased against massive black holes: Discussion

-\citet{2015MNRAS.453.3341R} reported that there is also a bias in the distance $d$ in the sample of BHs with a dynamical mass measurement as nearby objects are favoured (in the sample of BH X-ray binaries that they considered there are only systems with $d<$10 kpc).
-The reason for this bias is similar to the bias to sources with large $\{d_{GC},|z|$\}, as the maximum distance for which a BH mass can be measured is to a large extent set by the size of the largest telescopes that can still obtain time-resolved spectroscopic observations of the mass-donor star when the system is in quiescence.
-This bias is important in explaining the difference in $d_{GC}$ for confirmed and candidate BH LMXBs.
-This distance bias also implies that there is a bias against systems with very large kicks as those would travel very far from the Plane (\citealt{2015MNRAS.453.3341R}).

-Recently, \citet{poshak2020} provided evidence for a bias against long P$_{\rm orb}$ systems at large $|z|$, as the natal or Blaauw kick necessary to move the BH plus its companion star to a large $|z|$ will more quickly result in the disruption of long P$_{\rm orb}$ binaries when compared to short period binaries.
+Supportive evidence for the scenario described above can be found in the work of \citet{poshak2020}.
+These authors provided evidence for a bias against long P$_{\rm orb}$ systems at large $|z|$, as the natal or Blaauw kick necessary to move the BH plus its companion star to a large $|z|$ will more quickly result in the disruption of long P$_{\rm orb}$ binaries when compared to short period binaries.
 Under the direct collapse formation scenario for BHs involving red-supergiants, their P$_{\rm orb}$ before collapse is necessarily long (if not, mass transfer to the initially less massive star in the binary would ensue).
-Thus, this bias suggests that the chance to find a lower mass BH in an LMXBs at high $|z|$ is increased.
+Interestingly, while there is a bias against discovering long P$_{\rm orb}$ systems in the Plane, as soon as their location is known when they do go into an X-ray outburst, in principle the (sub)-giant mass donor required to fill the Roche lobe in the long P$_{\rm orb}$ will be more amenable to the (NIR) detection and further study required for a mass measurement.
+However, deep searches for the NIR counterpart in quiescence, as has been done in the case of GRS~1915$+$105, are necessary to find the NIR counterparts and while this has been done for several candidate BH LMXB (e.g., \citealt{2002MNRAS.331.1065C, 2019MNRAS.482.2149L}), it has not been done systematically for all.
+This and the difficulty inherent to sensitive multi-epoch NIR observations in crowded regions like the Bulge and Plane explain the general lack of mass determinations for the few candidate BH LMXBs with $|z|<60$~pc.